 Charlene D. Davis is a director at Bayard.
 Her practice focus is corporate bankruptcy and commercial litigation.
 She regularly represents creditor committees, trustees, debtors and creditors in large bankruptcy cases.
 She is also an experienced federal litigator and former Assistant United States Attorney.
 Charlene joined the firm in 1988 and currently serves as chair of the firm’s executive and marketing committees.

 Charlene is AV® Peer Review Rated by Martindale-Hubbell.* She has been recognized by The Best Lawyers in America© since 2013 in the area of bankruptcy and creditor debtor rights/insolvency and reorganization law and the area of bankruptcy litigation.
-Charlene has also been recognized as a leading lawyer in bankruptcy and restructuring by Chambers USA each year from 2009 through 2017 and Lawdragon 3000 each year from 2009 through 2013, and designated a Delaware Super Lawyer in the areas of bankruptcy and creditor/debtor rights in the Philadelphia magazine from 2007 through 2010.
+Charlene has also been recognized as a leading lawyer in bankruptcy and restructuring by Chambers USA each year from 2009 through 2018 and Lawdragon 3000 each year from 2009 through 2013, and designated a Delaware Super Lawyer in the areas of bankruptcy and creditor/debtor rights in the Philadelphia magazine from 2007-2010, and 2018.

 Charlene served as a member of the Special Masters Panel, appointed by the United States District Court in Delaware from 2012 – 2016.
 In 2014, Charlene worked with the Federal Probation Office in Delaware and Widener University Delaware Law School to establish a Federal Re-entry Legal Assistance Program.
 She currently volunteers her services as its legal supervisor.